Technologicat/unpythonic/doc/design-notes.md

 I think that with macros, Python can be so much more than just a beginner's language.
 Language-level extensibility is just the logical endpoint of that.
 I do not share the sentiment of the Python community against metaprogramming, or toward some language-level features.
 For me, macros (and full-module transforms a.k.a. dialects) are just another tool for creating abstractions, at yet another level.
 We can already extract procedures, methods, and classes.
 Why limit that ability - namely, the ability to create abstractions - to what an [eager](https://en.wikipedia.org/wiki/Evaluation_strategy#Strict_evaluation) language can express at run time?

 If the point is to keep code understandable, I respect the goal; but that is a matter of education.
 It is perfectly possible to write unreadable code without macros, and in Python, no less.
+Just use a complex class hierarchy so that the programmer reading the code must hunt through everything to find each method definition; write big functions without abstracting the steps of the overall algorithm; keep lots of mutable state, and store it in top-level variables; and maybe top that off with an overuse of dependency injection.
+No one will be able to figure out how the program works, at least not in any reasonable amount of time.

-And it is perfectly possible to write readable code with macros.
+It is also perfectly possible to write readable code with macros.
+Just keep in mind that macros are a different kind of abstraction, and use them where that kind of abstraction lends itself to building a clean solution.
 I am willing to admit the technical objection that *macros do not compose*; but that does not make them useless.

 Of the particular points above, in my opinion TCO should at least be an option.
 I like that *by default*, Python will complain about a call stack overflow rather than hang, when entering an accidentally infinite mutual recursion.
 I do occasionally make such mistakes when developing complex algorithms - especially when quickly sketching out new ideas.
 But sometimes, it would be nice to enable TCO selectively.
 If you ask for it, you know what to expect.
 This is precisely why `unpythonic.syntax` has `with tco`.
 I am not very happy with a custom TCO layer on top of a language core that eschews the whole idea, because TCO support in the core (like Scheme and Racket have) would simplify the implementation of certain other language extensions; but then again, [this is exactly what Clojure did](https://clojuredocs.org/clojure.core/trampoline), in similar technical circumstances.

 As for a multi-expression `lambda`, on the surface it sounds like a good idea.
 But really the issue is that in Python, the `lambda` construct itself is broken.
 It is essentially a duplicate of `def`, but lacking some features.
-As of Python 3.8, the latest insult to injury is the lack of support for type annotations.
+As of Python 3.8, the latest addition of insult to injury is the lack of support for type annotations.
 A more uniform solution would be to make `def` into an expression.
 Much of the time, anonymous functions are not a good idea, because names help understanding and debugging - especially when all you have is a traceback.
 But defining closures inline **is** a great idea - and sometimes, the most readily understandable presentation order for an algorithm requires to do that in an expression position.
 The convenience is similar to being able to nest `def` statements, an ability Python already has.

 The macros in `unpythonic.syntax` inject many lambdas, because that makes them much simpler to implement than if we had to always lift a `def` statement into the nearest enclosing statement context.
 Another case in point is [`pampy`](https://github.com/santinic/pampy).
 The code to perform a pattern match would read a lot nicer if one could define also slightly more complex actions inline (see [Racket's pattern matcher](https://docs.racket-lang.org/reference/match.html) for a comparison).
 It is unlikely that the action functions will be needed elsewhere, and it is just silly to define a bunch of functions *before* the call to `match`.
 If this is not a job for either something like `let-where` (to invert the presentation order locally) or a multi-expression lambda (to define the actions inline), I do not know what is.